 All Americans love Charles Barkley and ESPN gave him a chance to repent and discuss his views with Kenny Johnson, who all Houstonians love for his cool-headed play when Houston Rockets won two straight NBA championships, destroying Celtics, Spurs, Mavericks, and, most deliciously, Lakers along the way.
 Their discussion was 100x more intelligent than anything else at the time about race, police, police shootings, Ferguson and BLM.
 And at the start of that discussion Charles says something beautiful “We, as black people, need the cops in our community.
 They’re not there just to quote-unquote kill black men, they’re there to protect us, and we, as black people, have got to develop a relationship with them.”

-You can’t fix a problem if you don’t define the problem correctly and identify the causes correctly.
-For the problem of police shootings, the cause is not racism.
+You can’t fix a problem if you don’t define the problem and identify the causes correctly.
+For the problem of police shootings, I maintain that the cause is not racism.
 In support of this position I can offer many examples of white-on-white police shootings as bad as any of the ones BLM is protesting.
 The better name of the cause is government-ism.
 It’s not white supremacy, it’s government supremacy.
 And it goes way beyond police shootings.
-As we will see, this creates an opportunity to build a coalition for change.
+This creates an opportunity to build a coalition for change.

 Spoiler: To stop the [unjustified] shootings BLM is protesting, make police officers personally liable for use of force.
 In the exact same way private citizens who use firearms and other weapons in self-defense are personally liable.
 This will change the trigger-happy behavior immediately.
 Police will have skin in the game, as defined by Nicholas Taleb in his Incerto series of books and papers.